electronic-structure/SIRIUS/README.md

 ENDIF ! sirius

 ```
-To compile QE+SIRIUS you need to do this basic steps:
+To compile QE+SIRIUS you need to go through this basic steps:
  * Compile and install SIRIUS
  * Configure QE+SIRIUS
  * `make pw`